 The Graduate and Professional Student Association Assembly is comprised of 45 voting members who represent over 12,000 graduate and professional students from all five campus locations and online.The Assembly advocates for graduate and professional students on issues of common concern and provides oversight of the activities of the Executive branch, including approval of the annual GPSA ~$1,000,000 budget, student advocacy agenda, monthly GPSA events, and Graduate Student Organization (GSO) funding.

-Contact your Assembly Member with questions, concerns, and GSO funding sponsorship requests.
+Contact your Assembly Member with questions, concerns, or comments!

 Get Involved - Join the Assembly for 2020-2021

 Want to join the Assembly for 2020-2021?
 Below are the current vacant seats.
-Submit a one-page formal cover letter (pdf format with signature) and resume/CV to email@example.com by 11:59pm on Friday, August 14th, 2020 (you will need to include your ASU ID in that application).
-Note: You’ll need to attend the GPSA Assembly Meeting on August 21, 2020 2-5 pm to be considered for the seat.
-The location is to be determined.
+Submit a one-page formal cover letter (pdf format with signature), your ASU ID, and your resume/CV to email@example.com by 11:59pm on Friday, October 9, 2020 (you will need to include your ASU ID in that application).
+Note: You'll need to attend the GPSA Assembly Meeting on October 16, 2020 2-5 pm to be considered for the seat.
+The meeting shall be held online via Zoom.